Madhurima-Bhowmick/Covitrack/README.md

 ## API

 Refer to disease.sh for the API.

 ## Scripts

+Development starts by typing  ```create-react-app``` in the terminal, which requires node.js to be pre-installed.
+This will create a react application with the desired name.

 To install all the required packages, go to the terminal and type,